sofman65/Real-Time-Fraud-Detection-System/README.md

      ```

 ---
-## Dataset

-The dataset used for this project is not included in the repository due to size constraints.
-You can download the dataset from Kaggle by following these steps:

-1. **Create a Kaggle Account**: If you don't have one, sign up for a free account at [Kaggle](https://www.kaggle.com/).

-2. **Find the Dataset**: Search for the dataset you need.
-For example, you can find the "Credit Card Fraud Detection" dataset [here](https://www.kaggle.com/dalpozz/creditcard-fraud).

-3. **Download the Dataset**: Click on the "Download" button to download the dataset as a ZIP file.

-4. **Extract the Files**: Unzip the downloaded file and place the relevant CSV files in the `FraudDetApp/myapi/ml_models/models/` directory of the project.

-5. **Update the Project**: Ensure that the dataset is correctly referenced in your code.

-By following these steps, you can set up the project with the necessary data for testing and development.

 ## Usage

 Once both the backend and frontend are running, you can access the application at `http://localhost:3000`.
 The real-time fraud detection system will display transaction data and predictions as they are processed.

----

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- Thanks to the contributors and the open-source community for their support.
-- Special thanks to the authors of the machine learning libraries used in this project.

----